rtfeldman/elm-css/README.md

     [ text "Whee!" ]
 ```

 This approach is the simplest way to get started with `elm-css`.
-One advantage of inline styles is that these can be dynamically changed at runtime; a limitation is that CSS selectors cannot be used with inline styles.
+One advantage of inline styles is that these can be dynamically changed at runtime; a limitation is that CSS pseudo-classes and pseudo-elements cannot be used with inline styles.

 #### Approach 2: Generating CSS files